ImageMagick/Usage-Markdown/photos/index.md

 If that text or logo is in a clean area of the image it is usually quite easy to just paint it out, but with photos that use very rarely the case.
 More commonly than not, the text is written somewhere within the image proper.

-For example here I create a image with some ugly text overlaid.
+For example, here I create a image with some ugly text overlaid.

 ~~~
 convert zelda_tn.gif -gravity Southwest -annotate +8+20 Zelda zelda_text.jpg